aka: George Lucas Throwback

 - Birdeatsbaby's music video "Feast of Hammers" throws back to Hammer Horror movies.

-- Ariana Grande's music has been described by... well, pretty much everyone who listens to it as a throwback to '90s R&B, of the likes of Mariah Carey.
+- Ariana Grande's music (especially on her album Yours Truly) is a throwback to '90s R&B, of the likes of Mariah Carey.

 - The Heavy Metal genres Power Metal and Melodic Death Metal are both throwbacks to the New Wave Of British Heavy Metal of the late '70s and early '80s.

 - Eminem's single "Berserk" is a throwback to old '90s rap — primarily the Beastie Boys, even using a rock-based sample, as the boys were wont to do (though the influences range from Public Enemy to NWA).

 - Bruno Mars' "Treasure" is a throwback to 70s funk and soul, especially Kool And The Gang, while "Locked Out Of Heaven", at least in its verses, recalls the late-1970s sound of The Police.